 Fracture after crossing.
 Clear cross marks remain on the die.
 Note: at the moment of cross punching, the cutting edge does not necessarily break immediately.
 Due to the fracture inside the metal, it breaks during subsequent punching.

 Avoid striking away from the center of the punch core

 Alignment of upper and lower dies

 Standard height of punch and lower die

-When the lower die of the punch core is excessively ground, the insufficient cutting amount of the upper die to the lower die (Fig. 6) will lead to the floating of the waste (magnetism is one of the reasons for the floating of the waste).
+When the bottom die of the punch core has been excessively ground, insufficient cutting of the upper die on the lower die (as shown in Fig. 6) can result in the waste material floating.
+This floating is due, in part, to magnetism.

-The floating of waste will cause die fracture and abnormal wear.
-At this time, it is necessary to pad the gasket.
+The floating waste can cause die fractures and abnormal wear, and in this case, it is necessary to use a gasket to compensate.

-Continuous processing away from the center of the die will cause stress on one side of the die.
-This is related to the cause of die fracture.
+If the processing continues away from the center of the die, it can cause stress to build up on one side of the die, contributing to the occurrence of die fractures.

 Fig. 6 insufficient cut in amount of upper die to lower die